ForeverACharles/Knock-Knock-Joke-SenderReceiver/README.md

 ## Playing with KKJs

 By default, the KKJ server will only utilize 1 joke everytime a client connects to it.
-However, if include *KKJ.txt* as an argument, you may use the jokes formatted in the file.
+Including *KKJ.txt* as an argument allows you to use the jokes formatted in the file.

-Add formatted knock knock jokes to *KKJ.txt* with
+Add your own formatted knock knock jokes to *KKJ.txt* with

 ```
-SETUP
-PUNCHLINE
+SETUP(for joke 1)
+PUNCHLINE(for joke 1)

+SETUP(for joke 2)
+PUNCHLINE(for joke 2)
+.
+.
+.
+SETUP(for joke n)
+PUNCHLINE(for joke n)
 ```

 *Here's an example:*